-Refundable security deposits for Alberta and Saskatchewan are considered as restricted cash as they are held in trust bank accounts and subject to the contingent rights of third parties:
+Refundable security deposits for Alberta, Manitoba and Saskatchewan are considered as restricted cash as they are held in trust bank accounts and subject to the contingent rights of third parties:

-Year ended September 30, 2022 2021 Refundable Security Deposit \$ 5,821 \$ 5,387
+Se p.
+30, 2023 Sep.
+30, 2022 Refundable security deposit \$ 7,046 \$ 5,821